Friday, 29 May 2026

 Delhi's Madrasis

-I have lived in Delhi for nearly three decades, from 1950 to 1980 as school and college student and as junior government official.
-My maternal uncles and other relations were all government servants some living there from the 1920s and used to move between Delhi and Shimla and back as the British government shifted its offices likewise.
-In Delhi the high-ranking officers lived close to the Central Secretariat in large bungalows with spacious lawn, hall, bed rooms with attached bath and three or four servant’s quarters.
-Lower rank officers like superintendents etc. lived in smaller bungalows while officials like office Assistants, Stenographers and Clerks lived in smaller quarters consisting of one or two rooms, kitchen and a bath room with the latrine at the rear end of a court yard.
+I have lived in Delhi for nearly three decades, from 1950 to 1980 as school and college student and as a junior government official.
+My maternal uncles and other relations were all government servants, some living there from the 1920s and used to move between Delhi and Shimla and back as the British government shifted its offices likewise.
+In Delhi the high-ranking officers lived close to the Central Secretariat in large bungalows with spacious lawns, hall, bed rooms with attached baths, and three or four servants’ quarters.
+Lower rank officers like superintendents etc. lived in smaller bungalows while officials like office assistants, stenographers, and Clerks lived in smaller quarters consisting of one or two rooms, kitchen and a bathroom with the latrine at the rear end of a court yard.

 With many Subramanians and Ganesans for their names, distinction was made either with reference to the Ministry where they worked or in the Square where they lived, like Finance Subramanian, Defence Ganesan or Wilson Square Ramasubban and Lawrence Square Sivaramakrishnan.
 If two Sethuramans were in the same Finance ministry, then the distinction was based on the Wing/ department, such as Expenditure Sethuraman versus Controller of Capital Sethuraman.
-Another distinctive clue was their pass time or leisure activities like Bhajana Samaj Krishnan or Karnataka Sangeetha Sabha Ramamurthy and these persons had high titles like Additional Secretary, Joint Secretary Etc. in their respective organisations...
-And in addition, there were also nick names given and recognised by the whole community like Bonda Srinivasan, Typhoid Krishnamurthy, and Driver Devarajan and so on.
+Another distinctive clue was their pastime or leisure activities like Bhajana Samaj Krishnan or Karnataka Sangeetha Sabha Ramamurthy and these persons had high titles like Additional Secretary, Joint Secretary, etc. in their respective organisations...
+And in addition, there were also nicknames given and recognised by the whole community, like Bonda Srinivasan, Typhoid Krishnamurthy, and Driver Devarajan, and so on.

-The institutions that united them were The South India Club, The Madrasi School, The Karnatak Sangeetha Sabha, The Vaishnava Siddhantha Sabbha, The Saturday Bhajana Sabhas, The Navaratri Golus and of course the Irwin Road Pilliar Koil and the adjacent Hanuman Mandir and the Baird Road Kali Koil.
-Apart from mutual family visits, inter family communication was through the Tamil Vadhyar group to which the families belonged when a Sastrigal of that group came to announce the important religious events of the month and collect monthly subscription.
-Integration with other communities was next to nothing for most of the Madrasis although they collectively enjoyed the confidence of the Punjabi grocers, clothiers and other shopkeepers who gave them credit facility liberally without a question.
+The institutions that united them were The South India Club, The Madrasi School, The Karnatak Sangeetha Sabha, The Vaishnava Siddhantha Sabha, The Saturday Bhajana Sabhas, The Navaratri Golus and of course the Irwin Road Pilliar Koil and the adjacent Hanuman Mandir and the Baird Road Kali Koil.
+Apart from mutual family visits, inter-family communication was through the Tamil Vadhyar group to which the families belonged when a Sastrigal of that group came to announce the important religious events of the month and collect the monthly subscription.
+Integration with other communities was next to nothing for most of the Madrasis, although they collectively enjoyed the confidence of the Punjabi grocers, clothiers and other shopkeepers who gave them credit facilities liberally without question.

-Among the uniting institutions mentioned above, the Madrasi School occupied a predominant position as it was here that the children of all Madrasis irrespective of the status of the parents, whether a Joint Secretary or an Upper Division Clerk, or the child of a Sastrigal or a cook, came for studies.
-Those were days of no dress code or uniforms and yet all children studied in an environment of equality and fraternity The teachers, both male and female, were exceptionally devoted to their profession, took avuncular interest in each student and were kind hearted.
-Till the fifties there was only one school at Reading Road.
+Among the uniting institutions mentioned above, the Madrasi School occupied a predominant position as it was here that the children of all Madrasis, irrespective of the status of the parents, whether a Joint Secretary or an Upper Division Clerk, or the child of a Sastrigal or a cook, came for studies.
+Those were days of no dress code or uniforms, and yet all children studied in an environment of equality and fraternity The teachers, both male and female, were exceptionally devoted to their profession, took avuncular interest in each student, and were kind-hearted.
+Till the fifties, there was only one school on Reading Road.
 Even when there was no bar for students from other regions or linguistic groups for admission, the Madrasi School remained exclusively a Tamil school.
-Ironically, when it became a multi branch Tamil school in its name in the sixties, called The Delhi Tamil Education Association School (DTEA), it has now both students and teachers form other parts of the country.
-Today the School has many branches spread across New Delhi and its suburbs and celebrated its century.
+Ironically, when it became a multi-branch Tamil school in its name in the sixties, called The Delhi Tamil Education Association School (DTEA), it now has both students and teachers from other parts of the country.
+Today the School has many branches spread across New Delhi and its suburbs and celebrated its centenary.

 Mumbai’s Madrasis

-Their real university was not IIT but the suburban railway.
-Mumbai gave something Delhi never fully could: social blending.
+The Mumbai Madrasi’s real university was not IIT but the suburban railway but Mumbai gave something Delhi never fully could: social blending.
 The Mumbai Madrasi became part-Marathi, part-Gujarati and part-Mumbaikar.
 He learnt to eat vada pav without betraying dosa ancestry.
 His Tamil acquired Marathi punctuation.
 His children spoke in a linguistic khichdi that linguists may someday classify as an endangered dialect.
-A typical Mumbai Madrasi of yore would take took one look at the local train map and claim Matunga and Chembur as his holy land.
+A typical Mumbai Madrasi of yore would take one look at the local train map and claim Matunga and Chembur as his holy land.
 Here, space is a luxury.
 The Mumbai Madrasi lives in a flat so small that if Mama does his morning Sandhyavandanam (prayers) too vigorously, his elbow hits the neighbour’s kitchen.

-Mumbai Madrasis too have unifying institutions like the Shanmukananda Sabha, South Indian Education Society and its schools and colleges, the Fine Arts Society in Chembur and the Bhajana Samaj and temples in Matunga and in suburbs like Mulund with heavy Madrasi population and last but not the least the ubiquitous Kamat and Shetty restaurants all over the metropolis.
-The Onam celebrations and the associated Sadia feasts are other uniting Mumbai Madrasis became financially practical.
+Mumbai Madrasis too have unifying institutions like the Shanmukananda Sabha, South Indian Education Society and its schools and colleges, the Fine Arts Society in Chembur, and the Bhajana Samaj and temples in Matunga and in suburbs like Mulund with heavy Madrasi population and last but not least the ubiquitous Kamat and Shetty restaurants all over the metropolis.
+The Onam celebrations and the associated Sadia feasts are other uniting factors.
+Mumbai Madrasis are financially practical.
 They tracked mutual funds while complaining about coconut prices.
 Mumbai gave them freedom.
 The city cared less about where you came from and more about whether you paid rent on time.
 A Madrasi in Mumbai could reinvent himself.
-The son of a railway clerk could become banker, actor, entrepreneur or software engineer.
+The son of a railway clerk could become a banker, actor, entrepreneur, or software engineer.
 Mumbai’s cosmopolitan chaos diluted rigid identities.
-And unlike Delhi, Mumbai never froze South Indians during winter.
+And unlike Delhi, Mumbai never freezes South Indians during winter.

 The Second-Generation Revolution

-Today’s younger generation of Madrasis both in Delhi and Mumbai have evolved dramatically: They eat sushi without guilt.
+Today’s younger generation of Madrasis, both in Delhi and Mumbai, has evolved dramatically: they eat sushi without guilt.
 They speak English more fluently than their mother tongue.
 They know Spotify better than Thyagaraja.
 They debate startup funding instead of Carnatic ragas.

 Conclusion: Two Cities, One Filter Coffee